Medicare

 A secondary policy that covers costs Original Medicare leaves behind: deductibles, copayments, and coinsurance.
 Plans are standardized and labeled A through N.

-Who it's for
+- Who it's for

-People who want the freedom of Original Medicare (any doctor that accepts Medicare, no network) with predictable out-of-pocket costs.
+- People who want the freedom of Original Medicare (any doctor that accepts Medicare, no network) with predictable out-of-pocket costs.

-Key things to know
+- Key to know

-The best time to enroll is during your 6-month Medigap Open Enrollment Period, which starts when you turn 65 and enroll in Part B. During that window it is guaranteed issue with no health questions.
+- The best time to enroll is during your 6-month Medigap Open Enrollment Period, which starts when you turn 65 and enroll in Part B. During that window it is guaranteed issue with no health questions.
 Outside it, you can be denied or charged more based on your health.

-Add-ons worth knowing about
+Add-ons worth knowing about.

 Depending on your plan and your situation, these can fill gaps that Medicare alone leaves open.